laro/Cilia/2 Standard Library/3 Image.md

 - `ImageView`

 ### Datatype & Precision
-Default datatype is `Float32` (with a precision of 32 bits).
-More suited for image processing and machine vision.
+Default datatype is `Float32` (32-bit precision), better suited for image processing and machine vision.

 For handling of JPEG or PNG images you may use this derivations:
 - `using ColorImage = cilia::Image<RGB<UInt8>>`